 \section{Related Work}

 \paragraph{Creativity Theory}

-\citet{guilford1967creativity} defines a meaningful creative process as an interplay between spontaneous (divergent, to come up with novel ideas) and controlled (convergent, to satisfy the demand of the task) modes of thinking. \citet{kaufman2009beyond} categorize human creative activities into four dimensions (Table \ref{table:four-c-model}), ranging from everyday innovation that ordinary people have knowledge of (\textit{e.g.,} removing wrinkles on a shirt without possession of an iron) to highly eminent innovation that few people engage with.
+\citet{guilford1967creativity} defines a meaningful creative process as an interplay between spontaneous (divergent, to come up with novel ideas) and controlled (convergent, to satisfy the demand of the task) modes of thinking. \citet{kaufman2009beyond} categorize human creative activities into four dimensions in Table \ref{table:four-c-model}, ranging from everyday innovation that ordinary people have knowledge of (\textit{e.g.,} removing wrinkles on a shirt without possession of an iron) to highly eminent innovation that few people engage with.

 In the AI-related creativity community, everyday innovation which better reflects the activities that most people may engage in, is under-explored possibly due to the lack of a sizable dataset.
-For example, recent work \cite{koivisto2023best} study problems with four objects: rope, box, pencil, and candle.
-We bridge this gap by contributing a dataset with 1,600 everyday problems. collins2022structured In the AI-related creativity community, everyday innovation which better reflects the activities that most people may engage in, is under-explored possibly due to the lack of a sizable dataset.
-For example, recent work \cite{koivisto2023best} study problems with four objects: rope, box, pencil, and candle.
+For example, \citet{koivisto2023best} study problems with four objects: rope, box, pencil, and candle.
 We bridge this gap by contributing a dataset with 1,600 everyday problems.

 \paragraph{Cognitive Bias} \textit{Functional fixedness} is a cognitive bias limiting our ability to use familiar objects in novel ways.
 For example, struggling to see a chair as anything other than a seat exemplifies this.
 These biases subtly impact our daily decisions, often unconsciously.
 Over 82\% of the solvable problems in \DatasetName{} require using tools unconventionally to bypass such a bias.
 A similar work to ours \cite{collins2022structured} explored LLMs' problem-solving ability in out-of-distribution reasoning tasks.